ndaruvala/war_restful_api/README.md

 number of lifetieme wins for each player that is stored in a database.
 Note: The game of war is played according to Bicycle Cards's rules.

-SETUP:

-Install all the requirements specified using "pip install -r requirements.txt"

 INSTRUCTIONS:

 To start a game between two players: